Chart Color Schemes

 Kingsthorpe features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 81.2% of all households, including 37.4% couples with children, 32.6% couples without children, and 10.7% single parent families.
-Non-family households account for the remaining 18.8%, with lone person households at 16.7% and group households comprising 1.8%.
-The median household size is 2.8 people, larger than the Rest of Qld average of 2.5.
+Family households constitute 81.2% of all households, including 37.4% couples with children, 32.6% couples without children, and 10.7% single parent families.
+Non-family households comprise the remaining 18.8%, with lone person households at 16.7% and group households at 1.8%.
+The median household size is 2.8 people, which is larger than the Regional Queensland average of 2.5 people.

 Frequently Asked Questions - Households